dBarcode .NET products included managed code WinForms Controls

 m_barcode.BarcodeWidth = twd ' desired width in inches

 Session("ht")=m_barcode.ImageHeight*96/300 ' adjust size for the desired image resolution

 <IMG SRC="page2.aspx" HEIGHT=" <% =Session("ht") %> " WIDTH=" <% =Session("wd") %> ">

 <p> dBarcode.NET components can generate barcode images in BMP, GIF, PNG, JPG, TIF and WMF formats, and for more than 50 barcode types.

 The Session variables ht and wd contain the actual sizes at which the barcode

 image is to be drawn on the web page.
 These are calculated when the page is

 loaded and used when the IMG SRC calls the second page.

 The second file (page2.aspx) serves up the image at the correct size, eg.

-A working sample is included with each dBarcode.NET component distribution, and the technique may be seen in operation at our Barcodes Online service.
+A working sample is included with each dBarcode.NET component distribution, and the technique may be seen in operation online here.